Sophia (robot): Software

 Sophia's intelligence software is designed by Hanson Robotics.
-According to its founder, David Hanson, Sophia's source code is about 70% open source.
-A computer vision algorithm processes input from cameras within Sophia's eyes, giving Sophia visual information on its surroundings.
-It can follow faces, sustain eye contact, and recognise individuals.
-It can process speech and have conversations using a natural language subsystem.
+According to her founder, David Hanson, Sophia's source code is about 70% open source.
+A computer vision algorithm processes input from cameras within Sophia's eyes, giving Sophia visual information on her surroundings.
+She can follow faces, sustain eye contact, and recognise individuals.
+She can process speech and have conversations using a natural language subsystem.